khalil5754/khalil5754.github.io/_posts/2022-10-12-your-new-blog-post.md

-# Useful Statistical Correlation Techniques:
+# Useful Statistical Correlation Techniques
 ## Part 1 (Pearson, Spearman, Kendall)

 ### As a Data Scientist you might hear the terms: Kendall, Granger, Pearson, Spearman, or CCF often